Frequently Asked Questions

 Once we achieve the Right to Manage, RTM companies will manage our relationship with Renzo.

-Per the Briefing Note above, we expect to form three RTM companies, one for Swift Lodge, one for Swallow Court and one for the rest of the Carlton Gate, and each will have three Directors.
+Per the Briefing Note above, three RTM companies have been formed, one for Swift Lodge, one for Swallow Court and one for the rest of the Carlton Gate, and each will have three or four Directors.

 Links to review our materials: